MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 #### Build

-We refer to the process of installing and setting up Microsoft Dynamics GP as the “build” process.
+We refer to the process of installing and setting up Microsoft Dynamics GP as the "build" process.
 In addition to installing Microsoft Dynamics GP or Microsoft SQL Server on one or more servers, it includes setting up process servers and workstations.
 This process includes the following tasks:

 - Installing Microsoft Dynamics GP